Python Functions Tutorial

 def hello(): """Prints "Hello World".
 Returns: None """ print("Hello World") return

-Note that docstrings can be quite longer than the one that is given here as an example.
+Note that docstrings can be more prolonged than the one that is given here as an example.
 If you’d like to study docstrings in more detail, you best check out some Github repositories of Python libraries such as scikit-learn or pandas, where you’ll find plenty of examples!

 Function Arguments in Python